th2-net/th2-data-services/README.md

   * The parent cache:
   If the "Data Object" has a parent cache.
   It doesn't matter what position the parent cache has in inheritance.
-  "Data Object" understands whose cache it is and applies the part of the workflow that was not applied.
+  "Data Object" understands whose cache it is and executes the part of the workflow that was not executed.
   * The own cache:
-  If it is not the first iteration.
+  If it is not the first iteration of this Data object.

   Note that the cache state of the Data object is not inherited.